stephenluc/dotfiles/README.md

 I use this to keep consistency between all my git and vim shortcuts.

-There a 2 primary scripts:
+There a 3 primary scripts for transferring the settings around:
-* `setup_settings.sh` - run this on any new machine to import settings
+* `setup_settings` - run this on any new machine to import initial settings
+* `push_settings` - run this if new settings need to be pushed onto local machine
-* `upload_settings.sh` - run this if new local changes need to be uploaded back into this repo
+* `upload_settings` - run this if new local changes need to be uploaded back into the repo

 Most of the settings and layouts I have were gathered from:
 1. Co-workers